that-coding-kid/deploy/README.md

   streamlit run app.py
   ```

-  *In helper.py there's a function known as drawzones, having the repository cloned on local machine allows you to access it, just open helper.py and search for enchroachment function and uncomment the drawzones function.
+  **In helper.py there's a function known as drawzones, having the repository cloned on local machine allows you to access it, just open helper.py and search for enchroachment function and uncomment the drawzones function.**

 - Web
+  Just vist the product link mentioned at the start of the repository.

+## Functions
+- Navigation
+  The page consists of a main section along with a side bar, it is in this side bar that you can access numerous facilities provided by the product:
+  - Image Detection
+  - Video Detection
+  - Webcam Detection
+  - RTSP Detection and Classification
+  - Youtube Detection and Classification
+  - Enchroachment Indentification and Alerts
+  - Junction Evaluation Dataset Generator
+  - Junction Evaluator
+  - Benchmarking

 ## Screenshots